vert-x/mod-lang-php/README.md

 having to worry about the details of the transport.

-To create a SockJS server you simply create a HTTP server as normal and then invoke the `createSockJSServer` function on the `vertx` instance, specifying the HTTP server:
+To create a SockJS server you simply create a HTTP server as normal and then invoke the static `createSockJSServer` method on the `Vertx` class, specifying the HTTP server:

 ```php